 - Providing a 301 code means the redirect will be permanent.

 Step 4 - Update your DNS with Route 53

 I use AWS Route 53 to manage my DNS.
 If you use something like Cloudflare, skip to "Updating your DNS with Cloudflare."

 B - Create an A Record with an Alias

-Route 53 is unique and without getting into too many details, you'll want create A record then check "Alias" = "Yes".
+Route 53 is unique, and without getting into too many details, you'll want to create A record then check "Alias" = "Yes."

 Step 5 - You're done.

 If you don't use Route 53, you'll want to create a CNAME record instead of an A record.
 It's still pretty simple.